ahlstromcj/seq66/README.md

 ## Recent Changes

     *   Version 0.94.0:
+        *   Major improvements to the stability of MIDI control of playlists.
         *   Added Phrygian scale thanks to user WinkoErades.
         *   Update the 'rc' file for a simpler specification of JACK MIDI and JACK transport.